by Lindy Gamolo

 - It only takes a few minutes and it’s really easy!

-If you have friends who will be registering for the first time, grab some bookmarks for them, too.
+If you have friends registering for the first time, grab some bookmarks for them, too.
 It’s hitting two birds with one stone: they’ll not only know how to register but they’ll have a new bookmark to boot! ☁